 Image by Mark B. Schlemmer, creative commons.

-This blog was originally published in February 2018 as part of Peirene Press‘s series Things Syntactical.
+This blog was originally published on 19 February 2018 as part of Peirene Press‘s series Things Syntactical.
 The Pain and Passion of a Small Publisher.